patternfly/patternfly/src/patternfly/layouts/Gallery/docs/code.md

 ## Overview

-The Gallery Layout is designed so that all of its children are of uniform size, displayed horizontally and wrap responsively.
+The gallery layout is designed so that all of its children are of uniform size, display horizontally, and wrap responsively.

 ## Usage